-Where the Council believe that a landlord is in breach of one or more of the above duties, the Council must serve a Remedial Action Notice (RAN) on the landlord under Regulation 5.
+Where the Council believe that a landlord is in breach of one or more of the above duties, the Council must serve a Remedial Action Notice (RAN), within 21 days, on the landlord under Regulation 5.
 This will list the remedial works and direct the Landlord on how to comply with his duty.

-If the Landlord then fails to take the remedial action, specified in the RAN, within specified timescale, the Council must do the works in default.
+If the Landlord then fails to take the remedial action, specified in the RAN, within the specified timescale, the Council must do the works in default

+(provided the consent of the occupier is obtained).
 The Council can then reclaim all reasonable costs incurred.